Lee is a Social Anthropology graduate with a master’s degree in Management who has a penchant for the written word.

-The best example of irony in the story and the most open for interpretation was when Grenouille after attaining his goal of creating the perfect perfume and of acceptance from the people, find no satisfaction at all because he realized that he was not being liked for himself but because of the perfume that he wears.
+The best example of irony in the story and the most open for interpretation was when Grenouille, after attaining his goal of creating the perfect perfume and of acceptance from the people, find no satisfaction at all because he realized that he was not being liked for himself but because of the scent that he wears.
 He realized that he found strength in being hated and felt useless now that everyone adored him.

 The death of Grenouille could be a metaphor for life and life's purpose.
-Grenouille's death symbolizes the fact that he has achieved what he needed to achieve in his life and find no more meaning in living since he has finally conquered the world.
-What else is there to do when the sole purpose of your existence have already been achieved?
-His life was meaningless; his work was meaningless because it does not bring him the joy and sense of fulfillment that he expected.
+Grenouille's death symbolizes the fact that he has achieved what he needed to achieve in his life and found no more meaning in living since he has finally conquered the world.
+What else is there to do when the sole purpose of your existence has already been achieved?
+His life was meaningless; his work was meaningless because it did not bring him the joy and sense of fulfillment that he expected.

-When his perfume was used for selfish reasons—to control and manipulate people, it serves no joy, but when he intentionally doused the perfume to himself so that the people would desire him and eat him, the perfume ultimately benefitted society as they have become more civil after the event and life became more cordial, more 'humane.'
-The grotesque occurrence was something that the town wanted to forget and so they did.
+When his perfume was used for selfish reasons—to control and manipulate people, it served no joy, but when he intentionally doused the perfume to himself so that the people would desire him and eat him, the perfume ultimately benefitted society as they have become more civil after the event and life became more cordial, more 'humane.'
+The grotesque occurrence was something that the town wanted to forget, and so they did.
 "Forgotten it so totally that travelers who passed through in the days that followed…found not a single sane person who could give them any information."

 I believe the perfume symbolizes life—love for life or hatred of it.
 If people live their lives for themselves alone, then despite having everything in life, life would still be meaningless.
-If we truly want to live a mark on earth, we do so by loving not just ourselves but caring for humanity, to live a life of legacy worth remembering.
+If we truly want to live a mark on earth, we do so by loving not just ourselves but caring for humanity to live a life of legacy worth remembering.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.